 What is a real estate attorney?

 A real estate attorney is a legal professional who specializes in matters related to real estate, including property transactions, zoning laws, and property disputes.
+They are licensed to practice law and often help clients comply with state and federal regulations, such as those outlined in the Fair Housing Act and local zoning codes.

 What is the average salary of a real estate attorney?